ansible/ansible-builder/docs/definition.rst

             package_pip: https://github.com/example_user/ansible-runner/archive/refs/heads/ansible-runner.tar.gz

     ``galaxy``
       Galaxy installation requirements.
-This may either be a filename, or a string representation of the file contents (see below for an example).
+This may either be a filename, a dictionary, or a multi-line string representation of an Ansible Galaxy ``requirements.yml`` file (see below for examples).

     ``python``
       The Python installation requirements.
 This may either be a filename, or a